This post may contain affiliate links. Please read our disclosure policy.

 Troubleshooting

-My waffle is dense and heavy.
-Too much flour is the most likely cause.
+There’s too much flour in the batter.
 Spoon flour into the dry measuring cup and level it off with a straight edge.
 Scooping directly from the bag packs in too much flour.
 Overmixing also makes waffles dense, so stir just until the flour disappears.

-Top this single serving waffle with:
+Top this single serving waffle with any of these homemade options.

 Frequently Asked Questions